ahsanshaikh27/K8s-Mastery/Day05/day5.md

 ## 📌 Summary

-By completing this setup, you have:
+By completing this setup:
 - Secured your application with **HTTPS** using TLS certificates.
 - Automated certificate issuance and renewal with **Cert-Manager**.
 - Configured modern traffic routing with the **Gateway API**.
 - Organized resources using **Namespaces** for isolation.

-Your application is now production-ready with industry-standard encryption and minimal maintenance overhead.
+ Application is now production-ready with industry-standard encryption and minimal maintenance overhead.

 ---
 ## 🔗 Resources